PexArt-web/PX-Luxury/README.md

 # E-Commerce Project

 Welcome to Pelumi Adeayo  E-Commerce Project!
-This repository contains the source code and resources for our online store built with HTML, CSS, JavaScript, Firebase, Bootstrap, SendGrid, Paystack, and licensed under the GNU General Public License (GPL).
+This repository contains the source code and resources for our online store built with HTML, CSS, JavaScript, Firebase, Bootstrap, Paystack, and licensed under the GNU General Public License (GPL).

 ## Features